Seasonal Health Concerns: When to Head to Urgent Care in Lafayette, LA

 3. What should I bring to an urgent care visit?

-4. Do I need an appointment for urgent care?
+4. Do I need an appointment?

-MinuteMed Walk In Clinic | Primary Care Clinic | Urgent Care Clinic | Occupational Medicine Clinic | Lafayette LA
+MinuteMed Walk-In Clinic | Primary Care | Urgent Care | Occupational Medicine | Lafayette, LA